dodona-edu/judge-html/README.md

 * Inline CSS is not allowed (internal CSS is)
 * `<script>` and `<noscript>` tag are not allowed
 * Self-closing (non-void) tags are not allowed (e.g. `<p/>`, `<div/>`)
-* TestSuite for HTML and/or CSS (in different tabs)
+* Default TestSuite for HTML and/or CSS (in different tabs with automatic validation)

 ## Feedback